How to build and launch your marketplace with Flex

 Once you've reached a point when you're ready to invite first real users to your marketplace, it's time to go live.

-This is also the point where you start paying the Flex minimum monthly fee (see more information about Flex pricing).
-The development phase is completely free for you, so you only need to pay when you start inviting your real users to your marketplace.
+This is when you start paying the Flex minimum monthly fee (see more information about Flex pricing).
+The development phase is completely free.
+You only need to pay when you start inviting your real users to your marketplace.

 Naturally, development doesn't stop once you've gone live: that's just the very beginning.
 It's highly likely that you want to keep improving your platform on a weekly basis after going live, based on the feedback from your users.
 The devil is in the details, and small changes can make a big difference.
 Every successful marketplace out there has started with a minimal set of features, and then continuously kept improving over the years.